 Be open to learn, share, understand, and respect cultural differences of anyone you interact with.
 I often catch myself puzzled, wondering why people behave the way they do.
 Then I realise it does not make me any better or worse than them.
 They mean well.
 We mean well.
 To understand that culture is complex; to embrace sharing and avoid forcing my culture on others gives us both an opportunity to be open; to be interested; to be engaged.
 And that contributes to a healthier atmosphere and therefore fertile collaboration.

 Create a safe environment that enables others to share and express themselves better.
 One that is accessible.
 We are very different.
 We do things differently.
 We have our own needs.
 We are introverts and extroverts and somewhere in between.
 We don’t cope well and we thrive under certain environments.

 Be open to different ideas, thoughts, opinions, questions, etc, that come from anyone within your team or organisation or group, regardless of their role, gender, race, age, ethnicity, religion, sexual orientation, abilities, disabilities, etc. This may not only apply to teams within organisations or at work places.
 It could be from friends and couples and families, all the way to communities and societies.

-And above all, learn to listen.
+And above all, instead of telling much, learn to listen and ask questions.
 I’m convinced that listening is an art which requires discipline.
 And when done well it forms a more natural flow of a conversation.
 Nothing helps when someone is in queue, on their toes for their turn to speak without really listening to what another is saying.
 It often comes as a sign of pushing their own agenda.
 Sort of a one way conversation.
 You will have your turn.
 It will come as natural or unforced.